 Find an Investment Vehicle

-There are many specific investing plans that have tax breaks or other incentives that make them worthwhile to use.
+Many specific investing plans have tax breaks or other incentives that make them worthwhile.
 For example, IRAs and 401k plans are tax-advantaged retirement plans that give users tax breaks either now or in their retirement years.
-529 College Savings Plans and Coverdell ESAs offer tax advantages for college savings.
-These tax advantages can add up to tens of thousands of dollars in the long run.
-So take advantage of them!

 Open an Investment Account

 Once you determine your investment goals and which investment vehicle you will use, you should open an investment account.
 That could be as simple as enrolling in a 401k at work (often done automatically), or starting an IRA, which takes about 15 minutes.

 Other options include opening a brokerage account.